usnistgov/FIPS201/_FIPS201/authentication.md

 [^cacpath]: The policy OID for the card authentication certificate is `id-fpki-common-cardAuth`.

+#### 6.2.3.3 Authentication Using Secure Messaging Key Establishment Keys (SM-Auth) {#s-6-2-3-3}

+The PIV Card MAY include an asymmetric private key and corresponding public key certificate to establish symmetric keys for use with secure messaging.
+These same keys and secure messaging protocol can be used for authentication since the PIV Card is authenticated in the process of establishing secure messaging.
+Details of the SM-Auth authentication mechanism is specified in SP 800-73 and SP 800-78.

+ Some of the characteristics of secure messaging authentication mechanism are as
+follows:

+- resistant to credential forgery,
+- does not provide protection against use of a revoked card,
+- low resistance to the use of an unaltered card by a non-owner, and
+- usable with contact and contactless readers.

 ### 6.2.4 Authentication Using the Symmetric Card Authentication Key (SYM-CAK) {#s-6-2-4}
 {:latex-toc="6.2.4 Symmetric Card Authentication Key"}